 This includes melons and squashes as well as peppers and tomatoes.

-Don’t forget to protect your garden from possums and other pest.
+Don’t forget to protect your garden from possums and other pests.

 Remember these tips